 While being mindful of the amount of information you consume is a great first step, changing how you consume content is even more powerful.
 It’s easy to passively read blog posts and watch videos.
 But it’s better to make it an active endeavour.

-Here are a few ways you can go from active to passive consumption, from easier to harder:
+Here are a few ways you can go from passive to active consumption, from easier to harder:

 - Take notes: these can be in a notebook or a document.
 I shared some note-taking strategies in a previous article which can help you take better notes.